SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/README.md

 - This project was tested to work on Linux Mint cinnamon and will likely work on other distributions of Linux.
 If it doesn't, please [open an issue](https://github.com/SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/issues).
 If it does, please let me know in the [discussions](https://github.com/SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/discussions).
 - For Windows refer to [Touchpad-Mouse-Emulator](https://github.com/SP4CEBARsystems/Touchpad-Mouse-Emulator).

+## Prerequisites
+- Ensure you have Python 3 installed.

 ## Installation
 1. Download the script.
 2. Unzip the script